 Why We Love This Recipe For Thai Coconut Lime Grilled Skirt Steak

 I have and always will be a sucker for Thai food, so it came to no surprise that I fell in love with this Thai Skirt Steak after only the first time making it.
-The coconut Thai steak marinade is like a flavor bomb!
+The coconut Thai flavors of the steak marinade is like a flavor bomb!
 It will take the grassiest of grass-fed steaks and transport them to a coconut-lime-ginger paradise.

 Recipe Highlights